 Students can only receive an incomplete grade when a situation occurs that is beyond their control.
 Students who encounter long-term illness while engaged in remote learning may be evaluated under 504 of the Rehabilitation Act and be provided home/hospital instruction.
 Students with a medical condition that are anticipated to be unable to attend school for a period of 2 or more consecutive weeks or on an ongoing intermittent basis may receive homebound instruction and should start this process with their guidance counselor or principal.

 Communication and Engagement

-Teachers will provide students with a daily schedule while they are quarantined.
+Teachers will provide students with a daily schedule while they are isolated or quarantined.
 Students will be expected to engage in synchronous and asynchronous instruction.